nya3jp/tast/docs/ARCHITECTURE.md

 private, you need to create two test bundles, one for public tests and the other one for private tests, so that external users who cannot check out private source code can still build the public test bundle.
-Also, it would be useful to create a new test bundle for a new target system (e.g. non Chrome OS target systems) since it can install a different set of hooks.
+Also, it would be useful to create a new test bundle for a new target system (e.g. non ChromeOS target systems) since it can install a different set of hooks.

-As of writing, we have only two test bundles today: "cros" for public Chrome OS tests and "crosint" for private Chrome OS tests.
+As of writing, we have only two test bundles today: "cros" for public ChromeOS tests and "crosint" for private ChromeOS tests.
 Since the two test bundles share the same set of bundle.Delegate parameters, their main functions call into the bundlemain support package, which in turn calls into bundle.LocalDefault/RemoteDefault, to avoid duplication.